Diverse market models of competing Brownian particles with splits and mergers: Introduction

 \subsection{Preview}

 The main results of this paper are as follows.
-First, we show that under certain conditions the {\it counting process} of stocks is {\it non-explosive:} the number of companies does not become infinite in finite time, so the model can be defined on infinite time horizons.
-Secondly, this model turns out to admit an equivalent martingale measure by means of a suitable \textsc{Girsanov} transformation: {\it although diverse, the model proscribes arbitrage.} This is in contrast with the models from \cite{FK2009}, where splits/mergers are not allowed.
-Indeed, it was observed in \cite{Strong2011} that in the presence of splits/mergers, diversity might not lead to arbitrage; in \cite{FS2011}, \textsc{W. Strong} \& \textsc{J.P.
-Fouque} established this for their models with a fixed number of companies.
+First, we show that under certain conditions the process that counts the number of companies is \textit{nonexplosive}: this number does not become infinite in finite time, so the model can be defined on infinite time horizons.
+Second, this model turns out to admit an equivalent martingale measure by means of a suitable \textsc{Girsanov} transformation: \textit{although diverse, the model proscribes arbitrage.} This is in contrast with the models from~\cite{FK2009}, where splits/mergers are not allowed.
+Indeed, it was observed in \cite{Strong2011} that in the presence of splits/mergers, diversity might not lead to arbitrage; in \cite {FS2011}, \textsc{Strong} and \textsc{Fouque} established this for their models with a fixed number of companies.
 We establish the same result for our model, which allows the number of extant companies to fluctuate randomly.

 The paper is organized as follows.
-Section 2 provides an informal yet somewhat detailed description of this model, and states the main results.
-Section 3 lays out the formal construction of the model.
-Section 4 is devoted to the proofs of our results.
-The Appendix develops a technical result.
+Section~\ref{Info} provides an informal yet somewhat detailed description of this model, and states the main results.
+Section~\ref{formal} lays out the formal construction of the model.
+Section~\ref{proofs} is devoted to the proofs of our results.
+The \hyperref[app]{Appendix} develops a crucial technical result.